bern-artz/dotfiles/README.md

 # dotfiles
-my arch linux dotfilesome of this code may not mine or inspired
+my arch linux dotfiles
+some of this code may not mine or inspired